 What to Do When You Hire an Employee for the First Time

 Congratulations, your small business has grown enough that you need to cease flying solo and hire an employee to help run the company.
 It's a big, but necessary, step in your company's growth, but there are obligations to the new employee and to the company which you must satisfy.
-You're the boss now, which means you not only have to monitor and maintain your new employee's performance (which may be a chore for longtime sole proprietors), you must also be aware of your employee's rights.

 This article will cover the things small business owners must legally do when hiring a new employee, as well as suggestions on what you should keep in mind when hiring your first employee.